natf17/nextjs-demo/README.md

 - es

+## SETUP: Add locations

+A location corresponds to a level in the building.
+All amenties in the same floor or level should have the same `location`.

+Special functionality (colors, custom SVG maps) is enabled if there are locations with the property `level_name == "MEZZ"` or `level_name == "FIRST"`.

+The maps added to the locations are the ones that will be shown in the maps page.

+## SETUP: Add amenities

+You can add the following amenities:

+- bathrooms
+- firstAid
+- donations
+- waterFountains

+Be sure to add a location to each amenity so that the Location Results in the map page will show the correct amenities.

+Currently, the `FeatImg` is not being used.

 ## SETUP: Populate the pages

-Populate the following pages in all locales defined.
+Populate the following pages in all locales defined:

 - About Page
 - Error 404 Page
-- Events Page
+- Events Page (see "The Events Page")
 - Home Page
-- Map Page
+- Map Page (see "The Map Page")
 - Menu Page

 Note: At least the error page, in both the `en` and `es` locales, is required.
 Furthermore, every page that is populated must be populated in both the en and es locales.
 See ./data.txt for suggested data.

-## Events and seasons
+## The Events Page

 The `Events Page` is configured to show two views: